piyushbig/python-tic-tac-toe-game/README.md

     else:
         return 'Player 1'

- #NEXT we will Write a function that returns a boolean indicating whether a space on the board is freely available.
+ """NEXT we will Write a function that returns a boolean indicating whether a space on the board is freely available."""

 def space_check(board,position):
     return board[position]==' '

-#NEXT we will Write a function that checks if the board is full and returns a boolean value.
-True if full, False otherwise.
+"""NEXT we will Write a function that checks if the board is full and returns a boolean value.
+True if full, False otherwise.""" def full_board_check(board):
-def full_board_check(board):
     for i in range(1,10):
         if space_check(board, i):